From the Mississippi Delta to Krakow’s Old Town: A Writer’s Journey

 Steve Yarbrough Bears Witness to a Poland in Search of Itself

 The world of my Mississippi Delta childhood was circumscribed by three cotton fields, a drainage ditch for conveying run-off from those fields to the Mississippi River and, more importantly, by rigidly imposed lines of color and class.
 The only white kids who lived nearby were wealthy and uninterested in working-class boys like me.
 Black kids lived just down the road, but playing with them meant risking a whipping with my father’s leather belt.
+After he administered a couple of those, I learned my lesson.
+Like Flannery O’Connor, who justified her refusal to meet James Baldwin by saying “I observe the traditions of the society I feed on,” I lived by local mores.
+In my case, there wasn’t much choice.

 A kid who has no one to play with will usually does one of two things: find ways to get in trouble, or develop a rich imagination.
 I mostly did the latter, spending hours at a time with books that had been chosen with absolutely no sense of discrimination.
 One day I might be reading the popular historian Bruce Catton, the next immersed in a Hardy Boys mystery that I had already read five times.
+What went on outside my window, in the cotton field or the soybean patch, held little interest for me, as did the events shaking the South and the rest of the country.
+I had a front-row view of the Civil Rights movement, for instance, but at the time it made only the faintest of impressions.
+I knew my father was a member of an organization called the White Citizens’ Council, but so were the fathers of all the other white kids with whom I was acquainted.
+How could it be noteworthy?

 Once I entered high school, I heard of Faulkner, Welty, O’Connor and Warren; based on what my English teachers said, it sounded as if they wrote about people like my family and me, about cotton fields and hog killing, coon dogs and deer-hunting, flood water and baptizing, racial trouble, money trouble, and so on.
 By the age of 15 or 16, I knew all I wanted to about all those subjects, as well as a lot that I didn’t, and I could not imagine why anybody, anywhere, would want to read books devoted to them.
 Give me a good World War II novel or one about bank robbers.
 Give me The Happy Hooker.

 If someone had told me that as an adult I would spend more than 30 years writing five novels and three collections of short stories set almost exclusively in the Mississippi Delta and that all of them, to one degree or another, would deal with the area’s tortured racial history, I would have laughed in their face.
 By this time I knew I wanted to be a writer.
+I also knew that I did not want the adjective “Southern” to modify the noun.

 Most writers, I suspect, choose their own material, or at least think they do.
 My material, however, always seems to choose me.